Opticos/gwsl/tutorials/machine_configure.md

 1. The first step is to enable "Auto-Export Display" in the Distro configuration.
 2. After this, the user may tweak other settings explained on this page.

+Tip: You can open the GWSL Dashboard by clicking the "G" icon in the notification area or by clicking the icon in the Start Menu.
+Once GWSL is running, you can quickly pull up the Dashboard with ```CTRL+ALT+G```.

 ### Accessing Other Distro Settings ###

 To access per-distro-settings, open the GWSL Dashboard and click "GWSL Machine Tools".

-Tip: You can open the GWSL Dashboard by clicking the "G" icon in the notification area or by clicking the icon in the Start Menu.

 <img src="https://opticos.github.io/gwsl/tutorials/dashboardlink.png" width="500">